DataHurdler/Econ-ML/Forecasting/forecasting-en.md

 However, it is important to increase the number of filters after each pooling until the size of the feature map is large enough.
 A `feature map` is a collection of features.
 It has a pictorial name because CNN was first developed for computer vision.
 The reason for the increasing size of feature map is straightforward: as data goes through the convolution layers, the filters are search wider and wider due to pooling.
 Increasing the number of features/filters would allow the CNN to look deeper.
 This helps to preserve information while transformation is happening.
 For time-series data, instead of a long time series, we can think of the data output from the convolution layers as a stack of many moments.

-After going through the covolution (and pooling) layers, the output is fed into `Dense` layers just like ANN.
+After going through the covolution (and pooling) layers, the output is fed into some `Dense` layers just like ANN.
 In a way, we can think of CNN as two-stage feature engineering: covolution layers and Dense layers.

-### CNN in code
+## CNN in TensorFlow/Keras

 ## Facebook Prophet

 https://facebook.github.io/prophet/

 ## Summary

+brief disucssion on self-supervised learning?

 ## References